AgrawalAmey/callisto/README.md

-# NNFL App
+# ML App

-NNFL-App provides a zero setup solution for python assignments via a multi-platform electron app.
+ML-App provides a zero setup solution for python assignments via a multi-platform electron app.

 Click on the image below for a short tour of the app.